-PROGRAM APPLICABILITY: IMC 2504 App B
+PROGRAM APPLICABILITY: IMC 2504 Appendix B

 84529-01 INSPECTION OBJECTIVES

 01.01 Effluents.
-To determine whether the effluent and process monitoring program is adequate and conforms with the FSAR description; whether procedures for instrumentation and equipment to sample and handle radioactive gases, radio-iodines and particulate are adequate; and whether system management is functionally sufficient for expected normal, anticipated operational occurrences (AOO) and accident conditions.
+To determine whether the licensee's effluent and process monitoring program is adequate and conforms with the Final Safety Analysis Report (FSAR) description; whether procedures for instrumentation and equipment to sample and handle radioactive gases, radio-iodines and particulate are adequate; and whether system management is functionally sufficient for expected normal, anticipated operational occurrences (AOO) and accident conditions.

 01.02 Gaseous Waste Processing.
-To determine whether the licensee has processes in place to monitor and ensure that the Gaseous Waste Management System (GWMS) can be operated as intended by the FSAR; that the ’ processes for evaluating, installing and using mobile Gaseous Waste rocessing ystems are adequate for the source terms described in the FSAR; that operational procedures have been written and approved for normal operations and anticipated operational occurrences, and that these procedures are adequate for the management of radioactive gaseous effluents.
+To determine whether the licensee has processes in place to monitor and ensure that the Gaseous Waste Management System (GWMS) can be operated as intended by the FSAR; that the licensee’s processes for evaluating, installing and using mobile Gaseous Waste Processing Systems (GWPS) are adequate for the source terms described in the FSAR; that operational procedures have been written and approved for normal operations and anticipated operational occurrences, and that these procedures are adequate for the management of radioactive gaseous effluents.

 01.03 Post-Accident Sampling and Analysis.
 Determine whether procedures have been approved and are adequate, and instrumentation and equipment to collect and analyze samples and handle radioactive gas, radio-iodines, and particulate samples for accident conditions, are operationally ready.